Maya James | Israel

 Jason Bartlett | Korean

 Bio: While at Georgetown, Jason intends to strengthen his professional network while applying his language training in Korean and Spanish.
-Having worked with both immigrant and refugee populations domestic and abroad, his main goal is to enter the foreign service and aid North Korean refugees in their resettlement process in the United States and in South Korea.
+Having worked with both immigrant and refugee populations in the U.S. and abroad, his main goal is to enter the foreign service and aid North Korean refugees in their resettlement process in the United States and in South Korea.